Sunken road found at site of huge sinkhole incident in Fukuoka

 FUKUOKA, Nov.
 26, Kyodo

-A slightly sunken road was found early Saturday in downtown Fukuoka, southwestern Japan, at an intersection where a huge sinkhole opened up recently, police said.
+A newly paved road covering the site of a huge sinkhole that opened up recently at an intersection in downtown Fukuoka, southwestern Japan, was found to have sunken slightly early Saturday, police said.

-The police closed part of the road near JR Hakata Station at 1:45 a.m., but lifted the ban at around 5:30 a.m. after it was deemed safe for traffic.
+The police closed part of the road near JR Hakata Station at 1:45 a.m., but reopened it around 5:30 a.m. after it was deemed safe for traffic.
 No injuries have been reported.

-An official of the Fukuoka city government said the road has sunk by up to 7 centimeters over an extended distance.
-No power outages or gas leaks have been detected in nearby districts, according to Kyushu Electric Power Co. and Saibu Gas Co., respectively.
+An official of the Fukuoka city government said the road had sunken by up to 7 centimeters over an extended area.
+No power outages or gas leaks had been detected in nearby districts, according to Kyushu Electric Power Co. and Saibu Gas Co., respectively.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.